Explore The Chapters

 What Is The Fibonacci Retracement Tool?

 This tool is a series or sequence of numbers identified by a guy called Leonardo Fibonacci in the 13thCentury.
-(He’s long dead…) No, need to go into pointless details about how those numbers are derived.

 So what actually is a Fibonacci Retracement?